SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide/style_guide.md

 # Style Guide

-We are following to the best of our abilities the [PEP8](https://www.python.org/dev/peps/pep-0008/) Style convention.
+We are following to the best of our abilities the [PEP8](https://www.python.org/dev/peps/pep-0008/) and [numpy docstring](https://numpydoc.readthedocs.io/en/latest/format.html) style convention.
 Note: Pycharm has an inbuild checking framework that will help you follow the style guide.

 The Genreal convention is as follows: